ddavies0001/mkr1000-iotc/readme.md

 * Install library "RTCZero"
 * Install library "PubSubClient"

 **Note** - We need to increase the payload size limit in PubSubClient to allow for the larger size of MQTT messages from the Azure IoT Hub.
-Open the file at %HomePath%\Documents\Arduino\libraries\PubSubClient\src\PubSubClient.h in your favorite code editor.
+Open the file at %HomePath%\Documents\Arduino\<library selector directory>\libraries\PubSubClient\src\PubSubClient.h in your favorite code editor.
 Change the line (line 26 in current version):

 ``` C
 #define MQTT_MAX_PACKET_SIZE 128